trstringer/trstringer.github.io/_drafts/python-build-tooling.md

 ## Shared helper functions

 In my `./scripts` dir, I maintain a set of helper functions in `shared.py`.
 This is the random drawer of utility functions that can be used in whatever scripts that need them.
 We've already seen a few, like `printi`, `run_subprocess`, and `run_subprocess_with_output`.
+Here are some other ones...

 Failure is a normal, common, and expected behavior in build tooling.
-Test fail, builds fail, assertions fail.
+Tests fail, builds fail, assertions fail.
 Failures themselves aren't the problem, but when they are hidden, buried, or hard to grep for it can turn an experience sour real fast.
 I like to have this experience consistent and easy to call:

 ```python
 def fail(action_name, msg="", level=0):